Wealth Management Services

 Delaware Trusts

-Trusts are important planning vehicles, and can offer even more benefits in the right jurisdiction.
-Collaborate with us today to help your clients take advantage of the many benefits of establishing a personal trust in Delaware with an experienced fiduciary.
+Trusts can be important planning vehicles, and can offer even more benefits in the right jurisdiction.
+Collaborate with us today to help your clients take advantage of the benefits of establishing a personal trust in Delaware with an experienced fiduciary.

 The Delaware and Wilmington Trust advantage

-Headquartered in Delaware, a state widely recognized for its sophisticated court system, Wilmington Trust Company has extensive knowledge of the state's favorable laws for personal trusts and business entities.
+Headquartered in Delaware, a state widely recognized for its well-thought-out body of trust laws, Wilmington Trust Company has extensive knowledge of the state's favorable tax laws for personal trusts and business entities.

 Tax reform and SALT opportunities

-Under the new tax law, income tax mitigation may be more important than ever now that the ability to utilize State and Local Tax (SALT) deductions has been significantly reduced and capped at $10,000 per year.
+Under the 2017 Tax Cuts and Jobs Act, income tax mitigation became more important than ever as the ability to utilize state and local tax (SALT) deductions was significantly reduced and capped at $10,000 per year.
 Learn how we can help your clients take advantage of other state jurisdictions to reduce or mitigate their current (or future) state and local income taxation (especially for those in high income tax states).

-Some trusts are best administered by an individual during his or her lifetime, such as revocable living trust or ILIT.
-However, appointing a corporate successor trustee in a tax friendly jurisdiction--such as Delaware--can offer professional management of the trust asset at the same time state taxes may be eliminated.
+• Some trusts are better administered by an individual during his or her lifetime, such as a revocable living trust or an irrevocable life insurance trust (ILIT).
+However, appointing a corporate successor trustee in a tax-friendly jurisdiction—such as Delaware—can offer professional management of the trust assets at the same time state taxes may be eliminated.

-Talk to one of our Wilmington Trust Company professionals to find out how a Delaware trust can benefit your clients.
+Talk to one of our Wilmington Trust Company professionals to find out how a Delaware trust can help your clients.

 Wilmington Trust Company operates offices in Delaware only.